openebs-archive/cstor-operators/README.md

 can be found [here](docs/developer-guide/cstor-volume.md).

-## Issues And PRs
+## Raising Issues And PRs
-We consider issues also as a part of contribution to the project.

 If you want to raise any issue for cstor-operators please do that at [openebs/openebs].
-We are tracking issues for all the OpenEBS components at the same place.
-If you are unsure about how to proceed, do not hesitate in communicating in OpenEBS community slack [channel].

-See [contributing](#contributing) section to learn more about how to contribute to cstor-operators.

 ## Contributing

+If you would like to contribute to code and are unsure about how to proceed, please get in touch with maintainers in Kubernetes Slack #openebs [channel].

 Please read the contributing guidelines [here](./CONTRIBUTING.md).